Amount of substance: Usage

-The IUPAC recommends that "amount of substance" should be used instead of "number of moles", just as the quantity mass should not be called "number of kilograms".
+The IUPAC recommends that "amount of substance" should be used instead of "number of moles", just as the quantity mass should not be called "number of (kilo)grams".

 Nature of the particles

-To avoid ambiguity, the nature of the particles should be specified in any measurement of the amount of substance: thus, a sample of 1 mol of molecules of oxygen (O_{2}) has a mass of about 32 grams, whereas a sample of 1 mol of atoms of oxygen (O) has a mass of about 16 grams.
+To avoid ambiguity, the nature of the particles should be specified in any measurement of the amount of substance: thus, a sample of 1 mol of molecules of oxygen (O_{2}) has a mass of about 32.00 g, whereas a sample of 1 mol of atoms of oxygen (O) has a mass of about 16.00 g.

 Derived quantities

 Molar quantities (per mole)

-The quotient of some extensive physical quantity of a homogeneous sample by its amount of substance is an intensive property of the substance, usually named by the prefix molar.
+The quotient of some extensive physical quantity of a homogeneous sample by its amount of substance is an intensive property of the substance, usually named by the prefix "molar" or the suffix "per mole".

-For example, the ratio of the mass of a sample by its amount of substance is the molar mass, whose SI unit is kilograms (or, more usually, grams) per mole; which is about 18.015 g/mol for water, and 55.845 g/mol for iron.
-From the volume, one gets the molar volume, which is about 17.962 milliliter/mol for liquid water and 7.092 mL/mol for iron at room temperature.
-From the heat capacity, one gets the molar heat capacity, which is about 75.385 J/K/mol for water and about 25.10 J/K/mol for iron.
+For example, the quotient of the mass of a sample by its amount of substance is its molar mass, for which the SI unit kilogram per mole or gram per mole may be used.
+This is about 18.015 g/mol for water, and 55.845 g/mol for iron.
+Similarly for volume, one gets the molar volume, which is about 18.069 millilitres per mole for liquid water and 7.092 mL/mol for iron at room temperature.
+From the heat capacity, one gets the molar heat capacity, which is about 75.385 J/(K⋅mol) for water and about 25.10 J/(K⋅mol) for iron.